gonzalesgustavo/OPMS/README.md

 ## Description

-A simple application for personal programming project managment.
+A simple project management system for programmers.